chunhsienho/ADAS_Project-Auto-steering-ACC/README.md

 We use Simulink to establish vehicle models, and generating C code for the embedded system.
 The car can be driven by human, or work in ACC mode to keep a speed or distance from the vehicle ahead.
 Also, the car can be self-steering to keep in the middle of the road.

+There are six file you would have in this project

+ DrivingSimVR: Folder that contains the Windows graphics program  parameters.m: MATLAB script to set model parameters  Final project TEMPLATE.slx: Template Simulink model for the Project  controllers.slx: Contains a position and a speed controller  rappid 564xl user copy required les.m: place in the same folder as the main project Simulink file.
+ Demo.mp4: show the result of ACC and auto-steering